Division 7A Loan Deed

 A: You are playing with fire here.
 I am not sure why you are looking for trouble.

-In any event, your argument fails under VL Finance Pty Ltd v Legud [2003] VSC 57.
+Your argument fails under VL Finance Pty Ltd v Legud [2003] VSC 57.
 Your question about the annual company returns of the creditor company being enough to create the acknowledgment is rejected by the Court.
 This is the case, even though:

-• The returns are signed by the directors who are the actual debtors!
+• The returns are signed by the directors, who are the actual debtors!

 • And the accounts identified the debts.